 Gulf War Syndrome

-An “undiagnosed illness” is a condition that cannot be diagnosed by a physician or that cannot be attributed to a known clinical diagnosis.
-Signs and symptoms of an undiagnosed illness include fatigue; unexplained rashes; headaches; muscle pain; joint pain; respiratory disorders; cardiovascular signs or symptoms; abnormal weight loss; and menstrual disorders.
+An "undiagnosed illness" is a condition that cannot be diagnosed by a physician or that cannot be attributed to a known clinical diagnosis.
+Signs and symptoms of an undiagnosed illness include fatigue, unexplained rashes, headaches, muscle pain, joint pain, respiratory disorders, cardiovascular signs or symptoms, abnormal weight loss, and menstrual disorders.
 Medically unexplained chronic multisymptom illnesses include fibromyalgia, chronic fatigue syndrome, and irritable bowel syndrome.
-These symptoms or illnesses do not need to start during service but must have existed for 6 months or more.
+These symptoms or illnesses do not need to start during service, but they must have existed for 6 months or more.

 The rules governing the Gulf War Illness presumption are confusing and frequently misapplied by the VA.
-The Law Office of Edward M. Farmer understands these rules and can help win your VA disability appeal.
+The Vet Law Office understands these rules, and we can help win your VA disability appeal.
 Contact us now.

 Burn Pits & Particulate Matter Exposure